eleanor-clifford/vim-venus/README.md

 It's like Jupyter, but lighter, faster, and hotter.
 Integrates any language with a REPL along with  LaTeX into one markdown document.
-Currently python, shell, and haskell REPLs are supported.
+Currently python, shell, haskell, and R REPLs are supported.

 ![Demo](demo.gif)